|

 not exploit or embellish the "ethical" or "recycled"

-term, and the merits of our service are founded on pragmatic principles.
+term, and the merits of her service are founded on solid principles

-sustainable recycled gold ... a genuine environmentally acceptable
+recycled precious metals as a genuine environmentally acceptable

 choice.